theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/sap-connection/settings.md

 ---
-title: Settings
+title: Connection Settings
-description: How to connect to SAP
+description: Overview of SAP connection settings
 ---

-The following section contains an overview of the yunIO connection settings in the :yunio-nav-connections: *Connections* menu.
+This section contains an overview of the yunIO connection settings in the :yunio-nav-connections: *Connections* menu.
 To open the connection settings of an existing SAP connection, click :yunio-edit-connection: next to the connection.

 The connection settings consist of the following subsections: